 Case in Point: California Home-Delivered Meals Pilot

-A recent pilot program in California demonstrates how programs that address UDOH can work.
-In June 2021, 93 dually eligible members from a Medicaid Plan in California with congestive heart failure, with a minimum of four emergency department visits in the last 12 months and a high-risk profile, took part in a six-month pilot program of receiving lower-sodium medically tailored emals from Mom's Meals®.
+A pilot program in California demonstrates how programs that address UDOH can work.
+In June 2021, 93 dually eligible members from a Medicaid Plan in California with congestive heart failure, with a minimum of four emergency department visits in the last 12 months and a high-risk profile, took part in a six-month pilot program of receiving lower-sodium medically tailored meals from Mom's Meals®.
 Participants also received other supports, including calls with registered dietitians, community health workers, and nurse case managers, as well as produce and pantry boxes to help them transition to healthy lifestyle habits.

 Pilot results included: